RiskyBusinessGames/RiskyCLI/README.md

 ## Commands

-### `mkass`
+### `mkass` Command
 Creates a standard assembly structure, with runtime, editor and test assemblies

-Takes two parameters, a prefix/project name to use, and a assembly name.
+* Takes two parameters, a prefix/project name to use, and a assembly name.
+* creates the new dir structure in the _current directory_!

 See [Template](AssemblyDirGenerator\{NAME}) dir structure for details.